cf73/humanity/content/collections/books/chimpanzee-politics.md

     content:
       -
         type: text
-        text: 'Frans de Waal'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'De Waals’s work was praised for its scientific value and deep insights into basic human needs and behaviors.
-This book is undoubtedly a classic, it will make you think differently about humanity and chimps.'
+        text: 'De Waals’s work was praised for its scientific value and deep insights into basic human needs and behaviors. '
 challenges:
   - preserving-democracy
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1707921423
+updated_at: 1708993649
 ---